-Clydeplan will make copies of the most up-to-date documents relating to the production of Strategic Development Plan 2 available principally through its website www.clydeplan-sdpa.gov.uk.
+Clydeplan will make copies of the most up-to-date documents relating to the production of the SDP available principally through its website www.clydeplan-sdpa.gov.uk.

-Documents will also be made available at each of the local authority headquarters and planning offices and at public libraries within the eight local authority areas.
+The Strategic Development Plan will also be made available at each of the local authority headquarters and planning offices and at public libraries within the eight local authority areas.